pishoyg/coptic/README.md

 - We assign the following categories of labels to issues:

    - `How`
      - How can the task be achieved?
-Coding?
-Diplomacy?
-Manual labor (data collection)?
-Planning?
-Design?
-Writing Documentation?
        - `architect`: Architecture and design.
        - `diplomacy`: Diplomacy, connections, and reachout.
        - `documentation`: Writing documentation.